codecurious-bln/basic-curriculum/app.md

     cd projects

 You can verify you are now in an empty directory or folder by again running the `ls` command.

+This is a good time to check your rails version, on the command line type:

+    rails --version

+Any version greater than 4 is fine (this tutorial is for rails version 4+).

 Now you want to create a new app called railsgirls by running:

     rails new railsgirls